-- Effective teachers a core goal of all the staffing in the EB Model. - Adequate instructional materials and good school conditions. - Good assessments of ELL students so teachers know in detail their English language reading and other academic skills. - Less segregation of ELL students - Rigorous and effective curriculum and courses for all ELL students, including college and career ready, and affirmative counseling of such students to take those courses. - Professional development for all teachers, focusing on sheltered English teaching skills.
+- Effective teachers a core goal of all the staffing in the EB Model. - Adequate instructional materials and good school conditions. - Good assessments of ELL students so teachers know in detail their English language reading and other academic skills. - Less segregation of ELL students - Rigorous and effective curriculum and courses for all ELL students, including college and career ready, and affirmative counseling of such students to take those courses. - Professional development for all teachers, focused on sheltered English teaching skills as well as the content and pedagogical content knowledge needed for teaching any specific subject.